 In years where a net income is realized, funds received in excess of expenses for the year are contributed to PlanRVA's net position.
-In Fiscal Year 2022, the net position balance was increased by \$82,764, as shown on page 12 of the financial statements, "Statement of Activities".
-This positive change in net position increased PlanRVA's net position to \$825,627 as of June 30, 2022.
-This Net Position for the organization represents the remaining resources available as of June 30, 2022 to settle any additional outstanding obligations of the organization.
+In Fiscal Year 2023, the net position balance was decreased by \$27,874, as shown on page 12 of the financial statements, "Statement of Activities".
+This negative change in net position decreased PlanRVA's net position to \$797,753 as of June 30, 2023.
+This Net Position for the organization represents the remaining resources available as of June 30, 2023 to settle any additional outstanding obligations of the organization. #

-The "Balance Sheet" on page 13 presents PlanRVA's assets, liabilities, and fund balance as of June 30, 2022.
+The "Balance Sheet" on page 13 presents PlanRVA's assets, liabilities, and fund balance as of June 30, 2023.
 This statement focuses on those assets expected to be available for use and liabilities expected to be satisfied during the year or soon thereafter.
-This statement also reconciles the Fund Balance of \$1,409,851 to the Total Net Position of \$825,627, noting specific differences between the two statements such as capital assets and long-term pension obligations.
+This statement also reconciles the Fund Balance of \$1,174,270 to the Total Net Position of \$797,753, noting specific differences between the two statements such as capital assets and long-term pension obligations.
 Note 1 to the financial statements describes the adjustments to the fund balance to the net position in greater detail.

-The "Statement of Revenues, Expenditures and Changes in Fund Balance" on page 14 shows the actual revenues and expenditures of PlanRVA for the year ended June 30, 2022 and the resulting change in Fund Balance.
-This Statement also reconciles the Excess of Revenues over Expenditures of \$74,261 to the Change in Net Position of \$82,764 (as shown on page 12).
+The "Statement of Revenues, Expenditures and Changes in Fund Balance" on page 14 shows the actual revenues and expenditures of PlanRVA for the year ended June 30, 2023 and the resulting change in Fund Balance.
+This Statement also reconciles the Deficit of Revenues over Expenditures of (\$235,581) to the Change in Net Position of (\$27,874) (as shown on page 12).
+The reconciling items include changes incurred during the period related to the differences created by the items included in the Statement of Net Position (page 11) but not the Balance Sheet (page 13)